ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/11_attributes.md

 ## ComponentAuthoringAttribute

 Declares that a [`MonoBehaviour`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) authoring `X` authors a specific [`IComponentData`](https://docs.unity3d.com/Packages/com.unity.entities@1.3/api/Unity.Entities.IComponentData.html) component `T`.
-When the [`SteeringSystemAsset`](/docs/documentation-core/base-system/SteeringSystemAsset) editor shows that there is a missing component of type `T` on the entity, it can find the authoring `X` which declares authoring `T`.
+When the [editor](/docs/documentation-core/editor) shows that there is a missing [component](/docs/documentation-core/components/intro) of type `T` on the entity, it can find the authoring `X` which declares authoring `T`.
 When the plus or minus is clicked on the component `T`, the editor knows it should add or remove `X` from the entity.

 ```csharp title="DebugSimpleAuthoring.cs"
 // highlight-next-line